Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 What we see as holes—the spaces between the leaves and branches where the sky shows through—do not always show a clear view of the sky.

 There are small branches and leaves within these spaces that may not be apparent to the naked eye but act as screens for the light that comes through.
 As this occurs, the intensity of the light, both in value and color, is weakened.

 The smaller the hole, the more small branches and leaves are filtering the light.
 To visualize the difference, imagine looking through a glass window (the big hole) and a screened window (the small hole).

 Where do You Place the Sky Patches Between Branches?

 The trick to painting believable sky holes is in their placement.
 If you observe trees around you, you’ll notice that sky holes are usually between masses of leaves.
 Look at the structure of the tree you are painting, and find those voluminous areas.
 Right in between the leafy areas is where you put the sky holes.
 Also, they are usually placed close to one of the main branches.

 As always, “less is more.”
-A few strategically placed sky holes will depict the character of the tree far better than reproducing every one.
+A few strategically placed sky holes will depict the character of the tree far better than reproducing every single one.

 Before Starting to Paint the Globs of Sky on the Tree